beepmo/nengoPlayground/README.md

-This repo keeps track of my questions, each of which is addressed by a script.
+Every script is addressing a question!

 # NEF/